Petals of Blood

-Petals of Blood is a novel written by Ngũgĩ wa Thiong'o and first published in 1977.
+Petals of Blood is a 1977 novel by Kenyan writer Ngũgĩ wa Thiong'o.
 Set in Kenya just after independence, the story follows four characters – Munira, Abdulla, Wanja, and Karega – whose lives are intertwined due to the Mau Mau rebellion.
 In order to escape city life, each retreats to the small, pastoral village of Ilmorog.
 As the novel progresses, the characters deal with the repercussions of the Mau Mau rebellion as well as with a new, rapidly westernizing Kenya.

 The novel largely deals with the scepticism of change after Kenya's independence from colonial rule, questioning to what extent free Kenya merely emulates, and subsequently perpetuates, the oppression found during its time as a colony.
 Other themes include the challenges of capitalism, politics, and the effects of westernization.
 Education, schools, and the Mau Mau rebellion are also used to unite the characters, who share a common history with one another.